awsdocs/amazon-sns-developer-guide/doc_source/sns-key-management.md

 Several AWS services publish events to Amazon SNS topics\.
 To allow these event sources to work with encrypted topics, you must perform the following steps\.

-1. Use a customer managed CMK\.
+1. Use a customer managed KMS\.
 For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

-1. To allow the AWS service to have the `kms:GenerateDataKey*` and `kms:Decrypt` permissions, add the following statement to the CMK policy\.
+1. To allow the AWS service to have the `kms:GenerateDataKey*` and `kms:Decrypt` permissions, add the following statement to the KMS policy\.

    ```
    {